kelan/Synchronized/README.md

 # Synchronized<T>

-A Swift micro-framework to help enforce thread-safe usage of stored properties in your Swift classes.
+A Swift genric wrapper type to help enforce thread-safe usage of stored properties.

 This is an idea that started with a [post on my blog](http://kelan.io/2016/synchronized-wrapper-in-swift/), and I followed up